ZmnSCPxj/clboss/README.md

     autoreconf -i

-Then run the `./configure && make && make install`.
+Then run the `./configure && make && sudo make install`.